apacheignite/documentation/basic-concepts/thread-pools.md

   "title": "System Pool"
 }
 [/block]
 The system pool processes all the cache related operations except for SQL and some other types of queries that go to the [queries pool](#section-queries-pool).
-Also, this pool is responsible for Ignite Compute tasks' cancellation operations processing.
+Also, this pool is responsible for processing Ignite Compute tasks' cancellation operations.

 The default pool size is `2 x total number of cores`.
 Use `IgniteConfiguration.setSystemThreadPoolSize(...)` to change the pool size.
 [block:api-header]